Injections for Joint Pain, Arthritis, Tendinitis & More

 - Amniotic stem cell therapy is a preferred type of stem cell therapy.
 The cells come from an immuno-privileged site, which means that patient-rejection is extremely rare.

 - Amniotic stem cell use is well researched, safe, and effective.
-Amniotic stem cells have been used by ophthalmologists and plastic surgeons for about 20 years.
+They have been used by ophthalmologists and plastic surgeons for about 20 years.

-- All amniotic stem cell donors go through a rigorous screening process, determined by the Food and Drug Administration (FDA) and American Association of Tissue Banks (AATB).
+- All donors go through a rigorous screening process, determined by the Food and Drug Administration (FDA) and American Association of Tissue Banks (AATB).

-Am I a candidate for stem cell therapy?
+Am I a candidate for stem cell treatment at the Karlfeldt Center in Meridian, Idaho?

-Patients suffering from any kind of joint, tendon, or ligament pain may be considered as candidates for amniotic stem cell therapy at the Karlfeldt Center.
-Some patients with severe degenerative osteoarthritis may not be eligible for stem cell therapy.
+Patients suffering from any kind of joint, tendon, or ligament pain may be considered as candidates for this type of therapy at the Karlfeldt Center.
+Some patients with severe degenerative osteoarthritis may not be eligible.

 To schedule a stem cell consultation with our orthopedic doctor for joint, tendon, and ligament injuries, please contact us.